hemenglin/PND-oligodendrocyte-analysis/README.md

 This repository contains the reproducible R workflow for the manuscript:

-> Single-cell transcriptomics identifies a mitochondrial energy-related transcriptional signature in mature oligodendrocytes in an aged mouse model of postoperative neurocognitive disorder
+> Single-cell transcriptomics reveals a mitochondrial energy-related transcriptional signature in mature oligodendrocytes after surgery in aged mice

 ## Public datasets